Code-Institute-Submissions/portfolio-22/README.md

 # Francois Wilken - Portfolio

+## Live Site

+A live view of the project can be seen hereL: https://fransai.github.io/portfolio/index.html

 The high level purpose of this project is to conceptualise, scope, design and build an attractive and dynamic portfolio website which outlines the capabilities of a Full Stack Software Developer (Francois Wilken).
 It should visually attract an independent business owner or Small-Medium Enterprise (SME) in either employing the developer as a temporary contractor, full time developer or for the developer to use the portfolio to showcase their previous work when bidding on Freelancing work.
 The website needs to demonstrate the developers ability to work with the outlined programming languages, frameworks, methodologies and work ethics.